synoet/cdwe/README.md

 # cdwe (change directory with env vars)
-A simple configurable cd wrapper that sets env vars per directory, based on a config file.
+A simple configurable cd wrapper that sets env vars per directory, based on a config file. \
+\
+Define environment variables per directory in a `~/cdwe.toml` file, and cdwe will set and uset environment variables corresponding dirs and subdirs.

 ![usage](./assets/usage.gif)